Protesters demand apology from Queen in demo as Wessexes visit Saint Lucia

 The countess put her hand in the water and said: “It’s as warm as a hot bath.”

-Sophie and Edward are scheduled to have lunch with Saint Lucia’s prime minister before travelling around the island’s Unesco World Heritage Site.
+Sophie and Edward then had lunch with Saint Lucia’s prime minister before travelling to Soufriere’s Mini Stadium, where the earl and countess watched a performance celebrating the island’s young people.

-The couple will finish their engagements in Soufriere at the Mini Stadium where there is due to be a performance celebrating Saint Lucia’s young people.
+The couple joined in with dancers as they both waved small Saint Lucian flags.

+They then met and posed for photos with youngsters from a number of schools, including Soufriere’s infant, primary, comprehensive and special education schools.

 Register for free to continue reading